 Dwarika’s Hotel, Kathmandu; Zhiwa Ling Hotel or COMO Uma Paro (B, L, D Daily)

 Continue to Ho Chi Minh City, Vietnam’s pulsating urban hub.
 This afternoon, visit the Reunification Palace, left untouched since 1975 when the city fell to North Vietnam during the Vietnam War.
 Explore the building’s ornate reception rooms, presidential living quarters, and the underground compound of fortified communication rooms linked by a series of tunnels.
-Step into the grand 19th-century Notre Dame Cathedral, where faithful Vietnamese Catholics still flock to see its statue of the Virgin Mary.
+See the grand 19th-century Notre Dame Cathedral, where faithful Vietnamese Catholics still flock to see its statue of the Virgin Mary.
 Directly across the street sits the ornate Central Post Office, designed by Gustave Eiffel in the late 19th century.
 In the heart

 of the city, discover the Ho Chi Minh Municipal Theatre, a monument to culture and a shining example of French colonial architecture.
 Cap off your explorations with an exciting ride through bustling streets in a traditional cyclo.